openstax/corgi/docs/operations/setting_up_the_swarm.rst

 This document will assume that the server operating system is `Ubuntu 18.04 (Bionic Beaver) <https://releases.ubuntu.com/18.04.4/>`_ and proper user permissions and SSH access has already been established.

-[Clarify that this has all been set up by DevOps on Bastion/AWS Ec2?]

 .. note::

    This process is mostly done manual but we will be porting these steps over to